 The real trick to decorating your social media for the holidays is to “be in the holiday.”
 What I mean by that is if you immerse yourself in the holiday itself, holiday thoughts and ideas will be all around you.
 So, turn on some Christmas music, pull out that reindeer sweater, curl up with some hot chocolate and a notebook and see what pops into your head.

-When you’ve got a few ideas that you’d like to share with your followers, log in to your Constant Contact account and start creating now!
+When you’ve got a few ideas that you’d like to share with your followers, log in to your account and start creating.

 Looking for some inspiration?
-Take a look at how some of our favorite businesses have decorated their social media in the past:
+Take a look at how some of our favorite businesses have decorated their Instagram posts in the past: